Best Drying System for Car Wash

 Portability and Connections

 Most units connect directly to a standard garden hose.
 Lightweight models (under 8 pounds) are ideal for moving between garage and driveway.
-Pair your system with selecting a suitable spray nozzle for a wide, even final rinse.
+Pair your system with a quality hose filter to reduce the load on your DI resin and extend its lifespan.

 Build Quality and Freeze Protection